hashicorp/consul-k8s/CONTRIBUTING.md

     go test ./... -p 1 -timeout 20m \
         -enable-multi-cluster \
-        -kubecontext=<name of the primary Kubernetes context> \
-        -secondary-kubecontext=<name of the secondary Kubernetes context>
+        -kube-contexts="<name of the primary Kubernetes context>,<name of the secondary Kubernetes context>, etc.>"

 Below is the list of available flags: